Rolla National Airport

 Rolla National Airport (IATA: VIH, ICAO: KVIH, FAA LID: VIH) is a public use airport in Maries County, Missouri, United States.
 It is owned by the City of Rolla (in adjacent Phelps County) and located 11 nautical miles (13 mi, 20 km) north of its central business district.
 The airport is one nautical mile (2 km) northwest of Vichy, Missouri.
 It is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 History

-The airport was originally built by the United States Army Air Forces in 1942 as a sub-base for Sedalia Army Air Field during World War II.
-It was designated as Vichy Army Airfield, and was used by I Troop Carrier Command for training.
-The Third Air Force 76th Reconnaissance Group operated L-1 Vigilant and L-4 Grasshopper light observation aircraft from the airfield in the spring of 1943 in support of Army training at Fort Leonard Wood.

-The airfield was vacated by the Air Force in March 1946; however it was re-activated by the United States Navy which used it as an Outlying Field (OLF) for Naval Air Station St. Louis.
-When the Navy ended its use, it was deeded to the city of Rolla in 1957 and became Rolla National Airport.